 “Then I got this job managing a clothing store in the mall,” he said.
 “Within about three months I figured out I wanted to do something else.”

-Sadler went to work for Qwest Communications, where for six of the past 15 years he has advocated on the company’s behalf before local, state and federal government officials.
+Sadler is now assistant vice president for Public Policy and Government Relations for CenturyLink.
 He is an expert in the issue of “net neutrality” — or whether the Internet should be regulated (his company says it shouldn’t) — and must stay current on emerging consumer trends so he understands what Qwest’s role will be in the digital future.

 “I never would have pictured myself doing what I do now,” Sadler said.
 “But now I couldn’t imagine myself anywhere else.
 It’s funny how life takes you in different directions.”